JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/data.rst

 **femps**

-FV3-JEDI ships with the Finite Element Mesh Poisson Solver (FEMPS), which is used to convert wind fields to stream function and velocity potential.
+FV3-JEDI requires with the Finite Element Mesh Poisson Solver (FEMPS), which is used to convert wind fields to stream function and velocity potential.
 This solver involves a multigrid method and for simpliciity the grid heirarchy is initialized by reading longitude and latitude from files.
 Some examples of these files are provided with the repository and can be generated for other resolutions